 Welcome by the Head of Secondary

 I would like to wish you a very warm welcome to The English College, the best value, high quality, British education in Dubai.
 We are driven by our core values of aspiration, gratitude, integrity, resilience and respect, which are at the heart of everything we do.
 Our Outstanding pastoral care ensures that our students are happy, safe and supported and our dedicated pastoral team and full-time counsellor ensure that students have the support they need to flourish.
-Learning is challenging, fun and engaging; our teachers have dedicated professional development time each week where they spend time developing their pedagogical practice, collaborate with colleagues and further developing their craft.
-Consequently, our outcomes are excellent with our students far surpassing their CAT4 target grades, leading to Outstanding value added data.
-This ensures that our students have the grades that they need to further their education at some of the top institutions across the globe, supported by our dedicated Higher Education/Careers advisor.
+Learning is challenging, fun and engaging; our teachers have dedicated professional development time each week where they spend time developing their pedagogical practice, collaborate with colleagues and further develop their craft.
+Consequently, our outcomes are excellent; students’ attainment competes with the very best schools across the globe.
+Even more importantly, our students far surpass their potential, compared to their CAT4 target grades, leading to Outstanding value added data.
+Students at EC are successful and achieve the very best they can; they achieve individual success and that success looks different for every single, unique, student.
+This ensures that our students have the grades that they need to further their education at top institutions across the world, supported by our dedicated Higher Education advisor.
 In addition, we are incredibly lucky to have a brand new building with state-of-the-art science labs, art studios, drama studios, a fitness suite and a dedicated health clinic to name but a few.
 Children have to feel safe and supported at school – I strongly urge you to come and have a look around our school and I am sure you will feel the warmth, support and excitement that I feel every single day.

 Pastoral Care & PSHCE programme (EH)